Financial-Times/n-teaser/README.md

 - Main Image - set `mainImage = false`

 ##Demo page
-`$ make demo`: Serves examples of the component locally, using dummy data and in isolation from an app.
+`$ make demo`: Serves examples of the component locally (`http://localhost:5005`), using dummy data and in isolation from an app.

 This is done on a simple express app which renders a single demo page that calls the partials to exhibit, populating them with data from a fixture.